 Sarah Hagen, TNC LANDFIRE

-Inga is a fire scientist with KBR, Technical Support Services Contract (TSSC) to the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center.
-She joined KBR as the LF technical lead in 2020.
+Inga is a fire scientist with the U.S. Forest Service (USFS).
 Inga has a PhD in Ecology from Rutgers University.
 Her research projects have included relating NDVI to carbon flux, quantifying fire suppression edge effects on forest composition, and modeling landscape level disturbances on succession.
 Inga formerly worked as the science communications director for the North Atlantic Fire Science Exchange concentrating on regional and national efforts to enhance the use of fire science in management.

 In her free time, Inga enjoys teaching ballet and hiking with her family.